Best Budget Hotels Around the World for Travelers

 Seeing the world doesn't have to break the bank.
-Lots of people think going abroad is super expensive, but the truth is, if you're smart about your spending, you can find cool and cheap places to stay all over.
-More and more, hotels are getting that people want affordable spots, so now you can find places that are cheap but still comfy, clean, and stylish.
+Many people think going abroad is super expensive.
+But the truth is, if you're smart about your spending, you can find cool and cheap places to stay all over.
+More and more, hotels get that people want affordable spots.
+So now you can find places that are cheap but still comfy, clean, and stylish.

-This guide will talk about some of the best cheap hotels for travelers all over the world, hitting up spots in Europe, Asia, the Americas, Africa, and the Middle East.
-Whether you're backpacking, working remotely, or just trying to save money on a family trip, these hotels show you don't have to spend a ton to have an good time.
+This guide will cover some of the best cheap hotels for travelers all over the world.
+It hits up spots in Europe, Asia, the Americas, Africa, and the Middle East.
+Whether you're backpacking, working remotely, or just trying to save money on a family trip, these hotels show you don't have to spend a ton to have a good time.

 Why Choose Budget Hotels?